stve/nativize.css/README.md

 ### How is this different from normalize.css?

-[normalize.css](https://github.com/necolas/normalize.css) does an amazing job of normalizing browser inconsistencies. neutron.css is a simpler project aimed at electron apps.
-It does not perform any resets of any kind and both normalize.css and neutron.css should be able to coexist happily within your project.
+[normalize.css](https://github.com/necolas/normalize.css) does an amazing job of normalizing browser inconsistencies. nativize.css is a simpler project aimed at electron apps.
+It does not perform any resets of any kind and both normalize.css and nativize.css should be able to coexist happily within your project.

 ## Hat-tip